ossd-s25/Team2-add-on-ScreenPet/README.md

 ## Overview
 The Virtual Pet extension is an interactive Firefox browser extension where the user can take care of a digital pet.
 Keep your pet happy by not letting it get too hungry, but don't overfeed it either!

+The main goals and features currently planned are:

+Selecting from two pets and food types

+Pet grows when fed (clicks) and shrinks if ignored

+Pet persists across pages in a single browser session

+Reset option for starting over

+**Note**: The pet’s state is not saved if the browser is closed.

 ## Installing the Virtual Pet
 Firefox is required to run this extension.